Feat-FeAR/logSpace/content/docs/biophysics/markov_1.md

 +++

 # Soccer Markov Chain
 Markov chains are out there.
-They are everywhere around us, so much so that you can get one even before knowing what they actually are.
+They are everywhere around you, so much so that you can build one even before knowing what they actually are.
 Let me show you.

 ## Draw the raw chain
 Go to __YouTube__ and pick up a video of any soccer game.
-Ideally, you want to choose a _complete_ game to get a sequence that is long enough and well representative of the average game dynamics, rather than being limited to a few short and outstanding actions.
+Ideally, you want to choose a _complete_ game to get a sequence long enough and well representative of the average game dynamics, rather than just a few short, exceptional actions.

 For the occasion, I chose the so-called
 [_Derby della Mole_ number 142](https://www.youtube.com/watch?v=5kKGW5EOJNg&t=995s),
 i.e., the _Serie A_ match between Juventus and Torino held on March 20, 2016,
 which ended 4-1 in favor of Juventus (which is no surprise to anyone, not even to me, who doesn't follow soccer).
-Referee Rizzoli whistles the start of the game at video time 6:45, with kickoff set for Juventus (it is legitimate to question the content of the earlier minutes in the clip).
-As I watch the game, I note down ball possession, simply by writing either _j_ or _t_ at each interception or ball pass, depending on whether the ball comes to a Juve or Toro player, respectively.
+Referee Rizzoli whistles the start of the game at video time 6:45, with kickoff set for Juventus (one has to wonder about the meaning of the preceding minutes of the clip...).
+As I watch the game, I note down _ball possession_, simply by writing either _j_ or _t_ at each interception or ball pass, depending on whether the ball comes to a Juve or Toro player, respectively.